 - Painting apron if you haven’t already brought one into school.

 - Coat and High Viz Jacket

 Please could children leave gadgets and toys at home unless a project specifically calls for them.

 Please see the homework grid for all homework for term.

 logins Bug Club reading - www.activelearnprimary.co.uk school code - 6jqa.

 Weblinks to support your child at home:

 http://resources.woodlands-junior.kent.sch.uk/ General homework help

-Please do not hesitate to contact us with any questions or concerns; we will be happy to help.
+Please do not hesitate to contact me with any questions or concerns; I will be happy to help.